LiuZechu/my-usp-essays/README.md

 # A Selection of My USP Essays

 The [University Scholars Programme (USP)](https://www.usp.nus.edu.sg/) is a four-year academic programme in the [National University of Singapore (NUS)](https://www.nus.edu.sg/).
-The programme offers a diverse range of [interdisciplinary modules]
-(https://www.usp.nus.edu.sg/curriculum/usp-modules/)that focus on writing and critifical thinking skills, intellectual curiosity, reflective thinking and asking questions.
+The programme offers a diverse range of [interdisciplinary modules](https://www.usp.nus.edu.sg/curriculum/usp-modules/)that focus on writing and critifical thinking skills, intellectual curiosity, reflective thinking and asking questions.

 This repository contains a selection of the essays that I have written in my past three years in USP, involving these modules:
 - [Conditions of Happiness](https://github.com/LiuZechu/my-usp-essays/tree/main/conditions-of-happiness) — Fall 2018